bvn-architecture/BVN_Office_Staging/README.md

 ![Missing Image](doc_images/runSVGPrep_code.png)

-6. Just 6 lines below it, you should see a line that says something like *"newSVG = extractCode(inFile, ["clippaths", "Zones", "Background"])"*.
-This is the part that we're going to edit, specifically the part that says *"["clippaths", "Zones", "Background"]"*.
+6. Find the line that says *"newSVG = extractCode(inFile, ["clippaths", "Zones", "Background"])"*, we will be editing the part inside the brackets that says *"["clippaths", "Zones", "Background"]"*.

-7. To add an item to a list in Python (what we're editing is a list), just add a comma after the last item, and put the item in after it.
-Since the layer that we need to add is a word, we need to put speech marks ("") around it.
-The line should now look something like this (except with the name of your layer - remember that the case is important! keep it exactly the same as what it's named in illustrator):
+7. To tell the computer to allow another layer to be visible, put a comma after the last layer (*["Background"],* ) and add your new layer's name inside quotation marks.
+The line should now look something like this:

 ![Missing Image](doc_images/editedCode.png)